conwelllif76756/vehiclefacts/README.md

-The Buick Motor Company, founded in 1903, quickly became one of the largest automobile manufacturers in the United States, known for its durable and reliable cars.
+The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.